Good Eats, with Allergy Caveats WFFS15

-Warning!
-Part 5 should really be called Almost Allergy Friendly Products at the Fancy Food Show 2015.
-These companies make great food that aren’t 100% risk free or peanut free or tree nut free but I would consider buying because the company’s response to my concerns have been adequate and the risks are within my comfort zone.
-And you might feel differently, which is totally fine because we are all different and there might be possibilities for readers who are not allergic to peanuts and nuts.
+An alternative title for this post might be “Almost Allergy Friendly Products at the Winter Fancy Food Show 2015.”
+These companies make great food that aren’t 100% peanut free or tree nut free but I would consider buying because the company’s response to my concerns have been adequate and the risks are within my comfort zone.
 This is a list that might interest readers who don’t have food allergies but like GREAT food.
+This post was updated on 8/20/2023 with minor edits to the post and image and I removed sections about companies that are not actively in business.

-Good Eats (With Caveats)
+Good Eats (With Allergy Caveats)

 Perfect Puree – Their beautiful samples attracted my attention and the taste was amazing and fresh.
 Then I was a lucky winner at Perfect Puree’s booth during the Fancy Food Show and received a jar of frozen puree of my choice.
 Even though they process coconut and lychee in their facility, I appreciate their responsiveness to check with their Quality Assurance manager, and that they have procedures in place to prevent cross contact.
 After much consideration, we picked mango puree, which arrived frozen and packed with dried ice, and we ended up making the best mango sorbet from the puree.